 We are a part of nature, and our Psyche follows the same patterns as nature.

-The Rewilding Psyche seminar invites us into a similar process as we grapple with the effects of modern society’s emphasis on rationality, productivity, and conformity, which often leads to a disconnect from our instincts, emotions, and deeper desires.
+The Rewilding Psyche Seminar invites us into a similar process as we grapple with the effects of modern society’s emphasis on rationality, productivity, and conformity, which often leads to a disconnect from our instincts, emotions, and deeper desires.
 This disconnection can result in feelings of emptiness and alienation.
-Rewilding Psyche involves reconnecting with these suppressed aspects of the self to achieve deeper authenticity, fulfillment, and wholeness.
-This can happen when we reconnect with nature, explore creative expression, and confront our shadow aspects—the unconscious aspects.

 Payment methods: